 The museum offers excellent displays and an interesting motion simulator video that explain the history of the ship, details of its construction, and how its creation and diplomatic mission fit into the greater framework of Japan during the Age of Exploration.
-A replica of the Sant Juan Bautista used to be anchored in the sea in front of the museum; however, due to its deteriorated state it was removed in 2021.
-A replacement is currently being constructed.
+A replica of the Sant Juan Bautista at a scale of 1/4 is on display.

 Getting there and around